 - No compatible watch found when using ECG on Samsung Galaxy Watch?
 Fix it now

-- Top 14 Samsung Galaxy Watch Apps for your new watch in 2021
+- Top 14 Samsung Galaxy Watch Apps for your new watch this year

 - 19 tips and tricks for your new Samsung Galaxy Watch 3

-The problem with Voice summaries
+The problem with voice summaries

-Here is how you can customize the audio messaging settings in the exercise app on your Samsung Galaxy watch to your own preferences.
+Here is how you can customize the audio messaging settings in the exercise app on your Samsung Galaxy watch to your preferences.

 Customize Audio messaging and voice summary settings on the Galaxy watch

 Turning off the audio messaging on Samsung Galaxy Watch while exercising is a little different depending on whether you use a newer Galaxy Watch (like the Galaxy Watch 5 or 4) that supports Google’s Wear OS 3 or an older model (like the Galaxy 3 or Active 2) that supports Samsung’s operating system, Tizen.